Metacognition and Uncertainty Communication in Humans and Large Language Models

 A key question regarding LLMs' metacognition is whether they can accurately recognize and adequately communicate their own knowledge boundaries.
 Existing research is mixed in its conclusions.
 Some studies suggest that LLMs demonstrate limited metacognitive insight and struggle to recognize gaps in their own knowledge, leading to conclusions that LLMs lack essential metacognitive capabilities \citep{griot2025large}.
-Yet other findings suggest that LLMs can indeed detect their knowledge boundaries and can discriminate effectively between problems they can solve correctly and those for which they may fail \citep{yin2023large, kadavath2022language, steyvers2025large}.
-A contributing factor to these seemingly conflicting results is the large diversity in methods used to evaluate LLM confidence.
-Broadly, two approaches dominate current research: explicit confidence elicitation and implicit confidence estimation.
+Yet other findings suggest that LLMs can indeed detect their knowledge boundaries and can discriminate effectively between problems they can solve correctly and those for which they may fail \citep{kadavath2022language, steyvers2025large}; see Figure \ref{fig:confaccresults} for a few examples.
+A contributing factor to these seemingly conflicting results is the diversity in methods used to quantify LLM uncertainty and the different ways in which the term confidence is used in the machine learning and psychology literature.
+Broadly, two approaches dominate current research: explicit and implicit methods to assess uncertainty.